EDUCATION

 Adviser of Distinction, Gallatin School of Individualized Study, NYU 2015-2016

-Visiting Fellow, Dewitt Wallace Institute of the History of Psychiatry, Weill Cornell Medical College, 2013-present
+Visiting Fellow, Dewitt Wallace Institute of the History of Psychiatry, Weill Cornell Medical College, 2013-2018

 Mellon/American Council of Learned Societies Dissertation Completion Fellowship, 2012-2013